 4.4 Infrastructure control

-The eligible recipient, either alone or as a member of a group composed of a majority of eligible institutions, will:
+The recipient institution, alone or in a group composed primarily of eligible institutions, will:

-• Exercise de facto control over the research infrastructure, including assuming responsibility for its access and for the associated scientific programming
+- Maintain majority ownership, where appropriate, and operational control over the research infrastructure, including responsibility for its access and oversight of associated scientific programs

-• Assume responsibility for insuring all CFI-funded research infrastructure, including powered vehicles.
+- Ensure that all CFI-funded research infrastructure is insured, including powered vehicles.

 These responsibilities hold over the useful life of the research infrastructure and for a minimum of five years.
-The useful life of the research infrastructure is considered to be the period of time over which the infrastructure is expected to provide benefits and be usable for its intended purpose, factoring in normal repairs and maintenance.
-With pre-approval from the CFI, the eligible recipient may transfer de facto control of the research infrastructure to another eligible institution.
+The useful life of the research infrastructure refers to the period during which the infrastructure is expected to provide benefits and remain usable for its intended purpose, taking into account normal repairs and maintenance.

 4.4.1 Infrastructure disposal